quiknode-labs/qn-guide-examples/sample-dapps/evm-token-factory/README.md

 ## Using the Dapp

-**Prerequisites**

-- Ensure your WalletConnect Project ID is set up in `src/context/web3modal.tsx`.
-- Put the RPC url of each chain you want to support in the `rpcUrl` variable.
-Chains you don't want to support should be commented out in the code.

 1. Connect your wallet
     - Make sure you have enough ETH (or other native EVM gas token) in your wallet to cover the create token transaction
     - If you are using Testnet, you can get free ETH from the [QuickNode Faucet](https://faucet.quicknode.com/)